andrew-hipp/oak-morph-2020/README.md

 To execute, clone or download repository and start R within the folder named `working`.
-Use `source` to read in scripts in numerical order, and install dependencies are required.
+Use `source` to read in scripts in numerical order, and install dependencies as required.